""

 Application fee waivers are available to qualified students through the graduate school and can often be made available by the professors in the department.
 Financial support is available to qualified graduate students in the form of teaching assistantships, research assistantships, and fellowships.

-Graduate students who have a teaching or research assistantship of at least a 33.3% appointment (approximately 13.3 hours per week) during the fall or spring semester are eligible to receive remission of full tuition.
-Fellowships that are payrolled through the university and that carry stipends equivalent to at least a 33.3% research assistantship also qualify for remission of non-resident tuition.
-Tuition remission is conditionally awarded at the start of the semester based on the expectation that actual earnings during the semester will be at least 33.3% of the full-time rate.
+Graduate students who have a teaching or research assistantship of at least a 33% appointment during the fall or spring semester are eligible to receive remission of full tuition.
+Fellowships that are payrolled through the university and that carry stipends equivalent to at least a 33% research assistantship also qualify for remission of non-resident tuition.
+Tuition remission is conditionally awarded at the start of the semester based on the expectation that actual earnings during the semester will be at least 33% of the full-time rate.

 All students pay segregated fees.
 The only exception is that fellowships paid through the Graduate School have segregated fees waived in addition to tuition.
-Segregated fees are approximately $761/semester and are used for campus overhead to help pay for the exercise facilities, student unions, student organization funding, etc.
+Segregated fees are used for campus overhead to help pay for the exercise facilities, student unions, student organization funding, etc.

 Assistantships and fellowships also provide eligibility for an excellent health insurance program, an extremely valuable benefit that provides single or family coverage that is more comprehensive than individuals can usually purchase on their own.
 Additionally, assistantships and fellowships provide a stipend for living expenses.